How to Use AirPods: Pairing, Controls, Settings and Function

 Control phone and FaceTime calls

-When you receive a call, use the Digital Crown to do any of the following:
+When you receive a call, use the Digital Crown to do any of the following:.
+Checking the surrounding conditions first usually saves more time than repeating the same action without any new information.

 • Answer a call: Press the Digital Crown.